those $4 supreme tees are now turning up all over america | read | i-D

 This article was originally published by i-D Australia.

 On Monday, we shared the story of a very lucky Redditor who discovered a handful of Supreme blanks in his local Idaho Kmart.
 As it turns out, the serendipitous haul wasn't an isolated incident.
-Hundreds, if not thousands, of the blank tees are turning up in Kmarts all over the country, in all manner of colours and sizes.
+Hundreds, if not thousands, of the blank tees are turning up in Kmarts all over the country in all manner of colors and sizes.

-One Redditor searched his local store and found two forrest green blanks, a pretty modest buy compared to what some shoppers are bragging about on Twitter.
+One Redditor searched his local store and found two forest green blanks, a pretty modest buy compared to what some shoppers are bragging about on Twitter.
 "Just copped 76 supreme tees for $214.
-Lol" one tweeted from a small Oklahoma city — more than 2,000 kilometres away from the nearest Supreme store proper.
+Lol" one tweeted from a small Oklahoma city — more than 1,000 miles away from the nearest Supreme store.

 For those wondering how this streetwear miracle happened without divine intervention, it's actually fairly simple.
-Supreme has never given away where it sources its blank tees from, but fans have long hypothesised American Apparel are a key supplier.
-When the ill-fated LA company folded earlier this year, it's likely that their remaining stock didn't ship to Supreme for screen-printing as intended, and instead was auctioned off as a bulk liquidation lot — with Kmart being the buyer.
+Supreme has never given away where it sources its blank tees from, but fans have long hypothesised American Apparel as a key supplier.
+When the ill-fated L.A. company folded earlier this year, it's likely that the remaining stock didn't ship to Supreme for screen-printing as intended, and instead was auctioned off as a bulk liquidation lot — with Kmart being the buyer.
 God bless 'em.

 Text Isabelle Hellyer